Sampling, approximation, and interpolation of differential forms by admissible integral k-meshes: Good unisolvent arrays of currents extracted from admissible integral -meshes

+We already pointed out that, in order to obtain the convergence $\|\omega-\Pi^{(r)}\omega\|_0\to 0$ for $\omega$ ranging in a reasonably large class of differential forms, it is mandatory to hold the growth of $\L(\spaceVr,\mathcal T^{(r)})$ compared to the decay of $\inf_{\theta\in \spaceVr}\|\omega-\theta\_0$.
+Arrays of points with sub-exponentially increasing Lebesgue constant are customarily termed \emph{good interpolation points} in the context of polynomial interpolation.

-It is clear from Section \ref{sec:2} that a good interpolation scheme needs to have slowly increasing Lebesgue constant.
-Already in the case $k=0$ and $n=1$ (i.e., nodal interpolation of univariate functions), the minimization of the Lebesgue constant among all possible set of interpolation nodes on a given compact set $E$ (the \emph{Lebesgue problem}) becomes unmanageable already for mild values of $r$.
+Already in the case $k=0$ and $n=1$ (i.e., nodal interpolation of univariate functions) and for the polynomial case (i.e., $\spaceV=\mathscr P_r$), the minimization of the Lebesgue constant among all possible set of interpolation nodes on a given compact set $E$ (the \emph{Lebesgue problem}) becomes unmanageable already for mild values of $r$.
 The quest for \emph{computable} sub-optimal solutions is thus of major interest in approximation theory.

 Fekete points are the most studied sub-optimal solution of the Lebesgue problem.
 A set of nodes $X:=\{x_1,x_2,\dots,x_N\}\subset E^N$ with $N:=\ddim \mathscr P_r$, is termed a set of \emph{Fekete points} for $E$ if it maximizes the determinant of the Vandermonde matrix $\vdm$: